Public Health Data Analyst

 Ms. Gildner received her Master’s in Public Health from UNC Chapel Hill and joined the IPRC in 2010.
 She manages multiple studies on traumatic brain injuries and sports-related concussions in conjunction with faculty and staff from the Matthew Gfeller Center at UNC Chapel Hill.
 She has conducted population-based research with the Latino community and managed research on intimate partner violence and older adult falls prevention.

-Ms. Kostogiannes joined the IPRC in 2018 and coordinates the randomized control trial on the role of rehabilitation in concussion management.
-She is a graduate assistant athletic trainer while in graduate school studying exercise and sports science at UNC Chapel Hill.
+Ms. Kostogiannes joined the IPRC team in 2018.
+She coordinates the randomized control trial on the role of rehabilitation in concussion management.
+She is a graduate of UNC Chapel Hill and a certified athletic trainer.
+During graduate school, she was an assistant athletic trainer with the Carolina Gymnastics and Softball teams and completed her Master’s thesis in head impact biomechanics.

 Research Project Manager

-Ms. McCort joined the IPRC in 2015 and manages multiple studies on opioid drug overdose, child maltreatment, and gender-based violence.
-She organizes and facilitates training and educational opportunities for students, researchers, and practitioners in North Carolina as part of the IPRC’s Outreach, Training, and Education Cores.
-Previously, Ms. McCort worked for the Colorado Department of Public Health and Environment for the Tobacco Prevention and Control Program, the Women’s Wellness Connection, and the Colorado Rape Prevention and Education Program.
-She has served various community-based organizations in North Carolina as a statewide organizer, student youth violence prevention coordinator, and assistant clinic manager.
+Ms. McCort is a research project manager who joined IPRC in 2015.
+She manages multiple studies on opioid drug overdose, child maltreatment, and gender-based violence as well as organizing and facilitating training and educational opportunities for students, researchers, and practitioners in North Carolina as part of the IPRC’s Outreach, Training, and Education Core.
+Previously, Ms. McCort worked for the Colorado Department of Public Health and Environment for various programs she managed, including Tobacco Cessation and Prevention, Breast and Cervical Cancer Screening, and Sexual Violence Prevention, in order to strengthen the health and wellness of Coloradoans.
+She started her career in public health in North Carolina after graduating from UNC by serving various community-based organizations as a statewide organizer for a national advocacy organization, student youth violence prevention coordinator, and assistant women’s health clinic manager.

 Senior Research Project Manager